MLcoderss/ML-project/README.md

    - It also shows the error variation on graph
    - u can also save the graph and the model parameters.

-#### Our aim of the project can be summarised as:-
+#### Our project in my eyes:-

 >We are a group of four people who learned machine learning from various sites and courses.
-> Finally our team was ready to make a project different from everbody,
+> With the effort of everyone in the group we could give a shape to this Project.
-> so we finally ended to this project.
+> Now we can proudly say that we have learnes machine learnin and used our summers fruitfully.

 We also thanks to coordinators of the Programming club, without them we would have not been able to do any thing.
 Now we also include our helpful sites and courses we learned from:-
-  * Respected [Andrew NG Sir] and his course on [Coursera]
+  * Respected [Andrew NG] Sir and his course on [Coursera]
   * Book for [neural networks] written by [Michael Nelson]
   * Python from http://learnpython.org/
   * Git from https://try.github.io/levels/1/challenges/1